Let’s turn to Exodus 3 to begin. We’re going to first learn a little about….

 You might feel like that’s no big deal, because that’s how everybody talks today.
 The Parents Television Council reports that in 2007 95.9% of the uses of the word “God” on primetime network television were in vain.
 I’d believe that.

 Why do we do this in our culture?
-I mean how come when we’re mad or disgusted at something we don’t just grrrrr and say “I hate it when that happens”?
+I mean how come when we’re mad or disgusted at something we don’t just “grrrrr” and say “I hate it when that happens”?
 And when we’re surprised, why we don’t we just “Whoa!
 Wow!'”?
 Why do we have to spout off titles for God?
 It doesn’t make sense to me.
-Though it kind of does when I remember that the Bible calls Satan the “god of this world” and “the ruler of this world,” and it does make sense that he would incorporate things into the culture that are wrong and that God doesn’t like.
+Though it kind of does when I remember that the Bible calls Satan the “god of this world” and “the ruler of this world,” and it does make sense that he would incorporate things into the culture that are wrong and irreverent to God.

 I like this list of reasons I found.
-It’s called “Ten Reasons I Swear” Or you could call it “10 reasons I use God’s name in vain.”
+It’s called “Ten Reasons I Swear.”
+Or you could call it “Ten reasons I use God’s name in vain.”

 - It pleases my mother so much.